-Meet a Book Worker #1 – Drawing for Books with illustrator Lizzie Harper
+Meet a Book Worker #1 – Drawing for Books workshop with illustrator Lizzie Harper

-This brief session will show you how an illustration goes from being an idea, to being included on the pages of a published book.
-Lizzie will show original illustrations, roughs, and commissions from books she has worked on.
-You will have the chance to do your own drawing to fit a brief, and to preserve it in one of The Story of Books’ Hay Cartoneras cardboard books.
+This workshop showed how illustration goes from being an idea, to being included on the pages of a published book.
+Lizzie shared original illustrations, roughs, and commissions from books she has worked on.
+Participants had an opportunity to do their own drawing to fit an actual brief, and to preserve it in one of The Story of Books’ Hay Cartoneras cardboard books.

-First 30 minutes: Lizzie will show original briefing documents/ emails from art directors, along with pencil roughs that get sent for approval.
-She will explain how these get turned into final art for use in the book, and explain how different companies require these illustrations in different formats, sometimes digital files and sometimes original paper works.
+First 30 minutes: Lizzie showed original briefing documents/ emails from art directors, along with pencil roughs that get sent for approval.
+She explained how these get turned into final art for use in the book, and how different companies require these illustrations in different formats, sometimes digital files and sometimes original paper works.

-She will also show you the illustrations as they appear in the published book, and give you the chance to compare the two, and see where the magic of the designer and art director comes in.
+She showed how the illustrations appear in the published book, and gave participants the chance to compare the two, and see where the magic of the designer and art director comes in.

-Second half: You will get to work on a rough pencil illustration of a wild plant, to exactly the same brief as Lizzie received (all materials provide, and a choice of three briefs).
+Second half: Work on a rough pencil illustration of a wild plant, to exactly the same brief as Lizzie received (all materials provided, and a choice of three briefs).

-Lizzie will give you active encouragement and feedback as you draw and on your work, and if there is time you can transform your drawing into a finished pen and ink illustration (like the ones in Foraging with Kids by Adele Nozedar).
+Lizzie gave active encouragement and feedback while participants were drawing, and time you can transform your drawing into a finished pen and ink illustration (like the ones in Foraging with Kids by Adele Nozedar).

-As part of the workshop you will also learn about the cardboard publishing movement in Latin America, and be shown you how to save your drawing into one of these books.
-There will also be the opportunity to look at Lizzie’s sketchbooks and original artwork, and to purchase copies of books she has illustrated (with a special one-off discount for all workshop participants), greetings cards, or even an original illustration.
+As part of the workshop there was also the opportunity to learn about the cardboard publishing movement in Latin America, and to learn how to save your drawing into one of these books.
+Lizzie’s sketchbooks and original artwork were also displayed, and signed copies of books she has illustrated were available to buy.

 Lizzie Harper’s ‘Book Worker’s Table’ at The Story of Books